USAFL National Championships: Format

 Each team is guaranteed three games on the weekend, usually two on Saturday and one on Sunday.
-Each division’s Grand Final is played on Sunday afternoon, with the Men’s Division 1 Grand Final being the final match of the weekend.
+Each division's Grand Final is played on Sunday afternoon.
+The Men's Division 1 Grand Final is usually the final game played on the weekend; in 2025, however, the Women's Grand Final was the last to be played, in celebration of the 20th Anniversary of the women's division at Nationals.

 The top three men's divisions and women's Division 1 are played as 18-a-side.
 All teams in Divisions One and men's Division Two must be single entity squads; they may not combine with other teams.
 Men's Division Three is played as 16-a-side if both teams agree.
 Division Four is played 14-a-side or 16-a-side, and women's Division two is played 14- or 16-a-side.
 As of 2017, in all divisions each team is permitted to dress a maximum of 24 players.

 All Divisions are subject to the "50-50 Rule", which requires at least half of the players on the field at any one time to be "nationals" of the country that their team represents.
 Players of other origin are considered "non-nationals."
 Prior to 2009, the players were designated "Australian" and "non-Australian", with at least half of the players on the field needing to be "non-Australian."

 In addition to premiership medals, awards are also given to outstanding players in each division.
 The Paul Roos Medal, named after the former AFL player and coach and former US Revolution coach, is awarded to each division's Best and Fairest.
 The Coopers Medal goes to the most consistent player in each division, while the Geoff Cann Medal goes to each of the Grand Final MVP's.
 The umpires of the Grand Final in each division are each awarded the Hayden Kennedy medal.

 Locations

 The USAFL had previously attempted to keep Nationals in the Midwestern part of the United States in order to keep travel costs down for teams on the East and West coasts, and for all teams to be able to bring as many players as they can.
 At the league's 2014 annual general meeting, USAFL president Denis Ryan stated that he wanted to have the three regions, East, Central, and West, alternate hosting duties.

-The 2020 Nationals tournament, originally scheduled for Ontario, California the weekend of October 10-11, was cancelled due to the COVID-19 Pandemic.
+The 2020 Nationals tournament, originally scheduled for Ontario, California the weekend of October 10–11, was cancelled due to the COVID-19 pandemic.
+Ontario would later host the 2022 Nationals.